 Last but certainly not least is a stop in Lakes Entrance, a spot in Victoria about two-thirds of the way from Sydney to Melbourne.

-This area is unique in that there are several national parks within an hour’s drive, such as The Lakes National Park (a gorgeous sand spit that extends for miles), Colquhoun National Park, Cape Conran National Park, and state forest in all directions heading away from the coast.
+There are several national parks within an hour’s drive.
+These include The Lakes National Park (a gorgeous sand spit that extends for miles), Colquhoun National Park, Cape Conran National Park, and state forests in all directions heading away from the coast.

 If you like to hike or walk, this spot will keep you busy for at least a week.